kaslusimoes/MSc-Thesis/source/04_definitions.md

 $\mathcal{Z}$

-: partition function or Zeitgeist?
+: Zeitgeist, the issue or topic being discussed in a given society

 MFT